AnalyticsAutomated/analytics_automated/docs/dev_installation.rst

 Development Installation
 ========================

-**WARNING THIS DOC GOES OUT OF DATA QUICKLY INFO MAY NOT BE CURRENT** j
+**WARNING THIS DOC GOES OUT OF DATE QUICKLY INFO MAY NOT BE CURRENT** j
 Analytics Automated (A_A) is a lightweight framework for automating long running distributed computation principally focused on executing Data Science tasks.